s-conner/lifetimerisk/README.md

 # Modeling the lifetime risk

-This project contains R code to model the lifetime risk using pseudo-observations.
-We also share code used in our simulation study, including R code to simulate semi-competing risks data under cause-specific hazards and subdistribution hazards frameworks, SAS code to fit a Fine-Gray model for the cumulative incidence function and predict the lifetime risk, and Stata code to fit a flexible parametric model for the cumulative incidence function and predict the lifetime risk.
+This project contains R code to model the lifetime risk using pseudo-observations, and to predict lifetime risk with Fine-Gray and flexible parametric models of the subdistribtuion hazard with time-varying effects.
+We also share code to replicate our simulation study and illustrative example in the Framingham Heart Study (without data).

 ## Pseudo-observation lifetime risk R functions
 pseudo_ltr_function.R